phoenix-flyhigh/multi-step-form-email-service/README.md

 To run this in the local

-1. Create a .env file and add below details of your email account (gmail is used in this repo but you can configure it for other email providers as well)
+1. Create a .env file and add below details of your email account (gmail is used in this repo)
-    - username
+    - username (your gmail id)
-    - password
+    - appPassword ( your gmail app password for this app - 16 digits)
 2. Run the below command and the app will run in port 3007

-       node src/index.js
+       npm start